-Data Speed under Wireless Broadband Plans
+Data Speeds under Wireless Broadband Plans

-Q1: Is the information on wireless broadband speeds currently being made available to consumers is transparent enough for making informed choices?
+Q.1 Is the information on wireless broadband speeds currently being made available to consumers is transparent enough for making informed choices?

-At present information on wireless broadband speeds currently not transparent enough as it is too technical for Consumers to understand.
+Adequate level of transparency is ensured by telecom service providers (TSPs) and internet service providers (ISPs) while communicating information on data usage and billing.
+However, the Quality of Service (QoS) parameters are way too technical and overwhelming for consumers to comprehend and make sense of.
 It is also observed that use of certain terms such as 'up to' and 'unlimited' for data speeds and data limits are misleading and creates confusion and dissatisfaction among wireless broadband consumers.

-In a 2016 study by CUTS International and IIT Delhi it was reported that respondents were well aware of their data plans but had little information regarding the exact quantity of data being used every month.
+In a 2016 study1 by CUTS International and IIT Delhi it was reported that respondents were well aware of their data plans but had little information regarding the exact quantity of data being used every month.
 The level of awareness was significantly low in case of bandwidth usage.
 Most of the respondents clearly expressed a desire to know more about these issues.